ahmedalhulaibi/flatfile/README.md

 The intent is to eliminate boilerplate code for reading data from a flat file and mapping it to the fields in a struct.

-Data type support:
-- [x] bool
-- [x] string
-- [x] int
-- [x] int8
-- [x] int16
-- [x] int32
-- [x] int64
-- [x] uint
-- [x] uint8
-- [x] uint16
-- [x] uint32
-- [x] uint64
-- [x] float32
-- [x] float64
-- [x] Slice
-- [x] Array
-- [x] Nested struct

-# Features
-- [x] Slice, Array support AKA Emulate [COBOL occurs clause](https://www.ibm.com/support/knowledgecenter/en/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/tasks/tptbl03.htm)

-## TODO:
-- [ ] Offset feature to support reading long lines of data.

-    if record exceeds a maximum buffer size, a partial unmarshal can be done on the next read, the rest of the data can be unmarshalled into the same instance by passing in a position offset

-- [ ] Flat File abstraction
-- [ ] Support for conditional unmarshal

-    if field(pos,len) == "text" do unmarshal else skip.

-    This is useful for flat files where there are multiple record layouts within the same file.

-- [ ] Byte and Rune support using type override.

-    These are aliases for uint8 and int32 respectively. uint8 and int32 are currenlt parsed as actual numbers not the byte value of the data read in.

 # Usage